-Cash, checks and money order payments can be made in person at the Business Office PS222 during normal business hours.
+Cash, checks and money order payments can be made in person at the Cashier's Window on the first floor of the Public Service Building, during normal business hours.
 Payments can also be made on student accounts by accessing the student STARS account.
 Rhodes State College accepts online only payments of tuition and fees by MasterCard, Visa, Discover or American Express.
 Credit card payments are processed through a third-party vendor (Cashnet) who assesses an additional 2.75% convenience fee.
 In addition, payments made by credit card may be subject to additional fees and interest assessed by the card issuer.
 The convenience fee, as well as any applicable fees or interest assessed by the card issuer, are not assessed by Rhodes State College and are not refundable through Rhodes State College regardless of circumstances.